-Michael Kulesa is a Long Island-based speech language pathologist who completed his undergraduate and graduate studies in Speech-Language Pathology at Hofstra University.
-While he was pursuing his BA, Michael was an active member of the Hofstra Filmmakers' Club and wrote, directed, and acted in several student films.
+Michael Kulesa is a Long Island-based speech-language pathologist who completed his undergraduate and graduate studies in Speech-Language Pathology at Hofstra University.
+While he was pursuing a BA, Michael was an active member of the Hofstra Filmmakers' Club and wrote, directed, and acted in several student films.
 He applied those filmmaking skills to Living With Aphasia: Ivan’s Story, which he directed and produced.
 The film documents the challenges of living with a chronic speech-language disorder as well as positive coping strategies for clients and their loved ones.

 - "Speaking of Toddlers" is a language stimulation group for preschoolers.
 Through developmentally appropriate play, sensory-based activities, and snack/craft/story time, children develop vocabulary and social communication skills.
-Language facilitation strategies, peer to peer interactions in small group settings, and parent training are used to achieve each child's individual language/communication goals.
+Language facilitation strategies, peer-to-peer interactions in small group settings, and parent training are used to achieve each child's individual language/communication goals.

 - Aphasia Program: Aphasia is an acquired communication disorder that impairs a person's ability to process language.
-Individual treatment, designed to assist in the recovery of speech, language, reading, writing and functional communication, is provided at the clinic.
+Individual treatment, designed to assist in the recovery of speech, language, reading, writing, and functional communication, is provided at the clinic.
 Group therapy is employed to support individual treatment, and to provide opportunities for social participation.
 The program also includes a group for caregivers of people with aphasia.

 - Language stimulation groups at the Saltzman Community Services Center's Diane Lindner-Goldberg Child Care Institute (CCI).
-Through this program infants, toddlers and preschoolers enrolled at CCI participate in communication and literacy enrichment activities that include story telling, music, crafts and creative play.
-The goals of the program are to increase social communication skills, promote academic readiness and reduce risks for language-learning difficulties.
+Through this program, infants, toddlers, and preschoolers enrolled at CCI participate in communication and literacy enrichment activities that include story telling, music, crafts, and creative play.
+The goals of the program are to increase social communication skills, promote academic readiness, and reduce risks for language-learning difficulties.

 - Language-literacy support program at an area elementary school.
-This project provides language-literacy support for kindergarteners at a local elementary school who are at high risk for developing language-literacy disorders.
+This project provides language-literacy support for kindergartners at a local elementary school who are at high risk for developing language-literacy disorders.
 The instructional method uses an explicit, sequential approach to promote letter identification and phonological awareness.
 A response-to-intervention (RTI) approach is utilized to identify those individuals who may require further evaluation of language-literacy abilities.